Pylons/pyramid/docs/narr/install.rst

    Installing setuptools.............done.

-You can either follow the use of the environment variable, ``$VENV``, or replace it with the root directory of the :term:`virtualenv`.
+You can either follow the use of the environment variable, ``$VENV``, or replace it with the root directory of the virtual environment.
 In that case, the `export` command can be skipped.
 If you choose the former approach, ensure that it's an absolute path.

 .. warning::

-   Avoid using the ``--system-site-packages`` option when creating the virtualenv unless you know what you are doing.
+   Avoid using the ``--system-site-packages`` option when creating the virtual environment unless you know what you are doing.
 For versions of virtualenv prior to 1.7, make sure to use the ``--no-site-packages`` option, because this option was formerly not the default and may produce undesirable results.

 .. warning::

     *do not* use ``sudo`` to run the ``virtualenv`` script.
-It's perfectly acceptable (and desirable) to create a virtualenv as a normal user.
+It's perfectly acceptable (and desirable) to create a virtual environment as a normal user.

 Installing :app:`Pyramid` into the Virtual Python Environment